A study writes,

 There are so many areas we break down when this system is compromised and without knowing how compromised we are, we just wait until another system starts showing symptoms.

-I go into massive depth and understanding in our full presentation on migraines headaches and hormones titled The 3 Linchpin Areas That Destroy Hormones and Leave Your Brain In Pain which you can see by clicking here.
+I go into massive depth and understanding in our full presentation on migraines headaches and hormones titled The 3 Linchpin Areas That Destroy Hormones and Leave Your Brain In Pain which you can register for by clicking here.

 Have you ever had your cortisol rhythm tested?
 I invite you to join me on this teaching journey by sending me a message here.